 There is a suggestion of a facade to the Welsh people, perhaps seeing themselves through a distorted prism.
 The ‘hall of mirrors’ suggests trickery, something not quite lining up with reality.
 Sheers is arguing that Welsh people may have an unrealistic view of themselves or their country.

 The focus on ‘a Swansea gym’ draws upon the connotations of masculinity within Welsh society.
-After talking briefly of the homes in stanza 2, he now moves to the second structure – a gym.
+After talking briefly about the homes in stanza 2, he now moves to the second structure – a gym.
 Welsh men were brought up with an expectation of masculinity, one that is typically embodied by working out and being ‘manly’.
-The instantly focus on a gym, and building of muscles, reflects this expectation.
+The instant focus on a gym and the building of muscles reflect this expectation.

 The ‘fits’ the flag seems to be ‘throwing’ change the normal idea of a flag normally billowing in the wind.
 The flag seems to be sick, the country itself poisoned and suffering.
 Sheers is very critical of Wales, depreciating the country through his consistently slating imagery.